jgong29/ethGlobal-epns-guides/FinalDraft.md

 Showrunners framework provides the tools and helpers required for constructing the payload and sending the notification using the EPNS infrastructure.

 Out-of-the-box showrunners provide the developer with a scheduling engine and libraries and helpers for easy access to blockchain data as well as web2 data sources.

+---

+# Creating a Channel

+Creating a channel is the very first step for sending notifications via EPNS.

+Any wallet which activates itself on the EPNS Protocol to send a notification is called a Channel.

+Using the EPNS dApp or our smart contracts, anyone with a wallet address on the Ethereum network can create their own channel.
+It can be deployed on;
+* The Ethereum Mainnet (via[ Prod dApp](https://app.epns.io/)), or
+* Kovan Test Network (via [Staging dApp](https://staging-app.epns.io/))

+## Requirements for Setting Up a Channel
+Ideally, there are 6 crucial requirements for creating a Channel.

+1. A Channel Name
+2. Channel Logo (an image of size 128px * 128px)
+3. Alias Network (required for multi-chain, for example, if on Polygon, provide Polygon address of your contract, else can be left blank, currently supports only Polygon).

+> *Important: This field needs to be provided at the very start in case you want to enable your channel on other blockchain networks, see  for guides and to understand the process.*

+4. A brief Channel Description (250 Characters)
+5. Channel CTA (Call To Action link)
+6. An amount of 50 DAI in your Wallet (and some ETH )

+> *If you are setting up a Channel on Staging dApp, you can get Free DAI and Kovan ETH from the dApp & online faucets.
+No need for real DAI/ETH on the Staging app 😁*

+## Enabling Channel on Other Chain
+As previously mentioned, although channel creation happens on Ethereum itself, the protocol is designed to enable the channel to send notification on any chain.

+This is exactly where Channel Alias set-up plays a major role.

+### How to set up Channel Alias?
+In order to set-up channel alias address for any preferred chain, one has to go through 2 simple steps:

+* Selecting the chain and providing the right alias address for the channel during channel creation itself.
+* Verification of the alias Address on the selected chain.

+---
+# Sending Notifications

+Who can Send Notifications?
+As per the current design of the protocol, there can be 3 main actors who can send notifications:
+1. **Channel Owners**: The owners of a particular channel can send notifications to their subscribers.

+3. **Delegate Notification Senders**: Channel owners can allow any particular wallet address to send notifications on behalf of his/her channel.
+This feature is called delegated notifications and you can read more about it in this section 👉
+4. **Notifications To Yourself**: The EPNS Communicator allows any address to send notifications to themselves 😃 It’s important to note, however, that the address sends the notification to themselves only.

+> **Note:**
+> *Sending notifications is a **gasless** transaction and therefore notification senders need not pay any gas fee while sending notifications via the Dapp.*
+>
+> *Gas Fees are only applicable when on-chain notifications are triggered directly from smart contracts.*

+## How to trigger and send notifications

+EPNS protocol provides many ways to trigger a notification.
+For instance, a channel owner or delegate can trigger notifications using:

+* EPNS Dapp
+* Using EPNS SDK
+* Using Subgraph
+* Using Showrunners

+---
+# Receiving Notifications

+Receiving notifications is a farily simple process and can be done very easily.

+As of now, EPNS allows you to receive notifications directly to your wallet addresses through the crypto front-ends, in the form of SNS Notifications etc.

+## Receiving notifications via SNS

+### What are SNS Notifications
+SNS module for Push Delivery Nodes allows any developer to receive notifications, chats, or any other form of web3 communication directly to the platform they are building with the help of webhooks.

+Hosted SNS Module is a mid-level solution that eliminates all the heavy load of running a node or syncing information and gives you webhooks that you implement to start receiving notifications, chats, or any other web3 communication in your software.

+### How to get started with hosted SNS module?

+Integrating the SNS module into your code takes less than 10 mins and contains just 3 steps:

+1. **Step 1**: Implement a webhook to listen to AWS SNS.
+Here’s a boilerplate along with specs to get you npm installed and running: https://github.com/ethereum-push-notification-service/epns-sns-boilerplate
+2. **Step 2**: You will need to open an endpoint either at a dedicated IP that listens to SNS or, if you are testing locally, have to expose the public endpoint for which tons of software is available.

+> *Hint: For testing locally, You can also use ngrok to expose the public endpoint.
+If you use this with the boilerplate, the port needs to be 6000.
+The ngrok URL is now the SNS endpoint required in step 3*.

+ **Step 3**: Once you set up this, you need to contact us by either shouting / tagging us on Discord or reaching out via the contact form.
+We need this as the SNS module requires whitelisting of your webhook endpoint.

+> [EPNS Boiler Plate](https://github.com/ethereum-push-notification-service/epns-sns-boilerplate) can also be used as a starting point to consume the feeds from the EPNS SNS Topic.